Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/time-zones.md

 └─────────────────────────┘
 ```

-Best practice here: use UTC timezone everywhere, OR use the same default timezone for clickhouse server as used by your data
+Best practice here: use UTC timezone everywhere, OR use the same default timezone for ClickHouse server as used by your data